 Yes, eating Slugs is bad for dogs because Slugs carry lungworm and there is a high chance that your four-legged friends could contract lungworm simply by licking a Slug infected with this parasite.
 Once your pooch contracts lungworm, this parasite will attack its lungs and heart blood vessels.

-As a result, our precious pooch may get internal hemorrhaging, respiratory disease, and even death in severe cases.
+As a result, our precious pooch may get internal hemorrhaging or respiratory disease.

 Humans can also contract lungworm.
 Imagine your dog eating or licking a Slug infected with lungworm and licking your face.